Purity First is finally recalling two lots of the B-50, one lot of the multi-mineral, and all lots of Vitamin C.

 (4) Your quality control personnel must review and approve the documentation that you provide under paragraph (c)(3) of this section.

-TL;DR: had this been followed, nobody would have received steroids with a Vitamin B-50 label on them.
+TL;DR: had this been followed, nobody would have received drugs with a Vitamin B-50 label on them.

 The one major thing that we don’t know is whether or not the potentially adulterated B-50 vitamins were manufactured before or after this FDA inspection, so we are unable to draw further conclusions as to the intent and criminality of this latest scandal.